19hours/sg-statutes/Acts/Securities and Futures Act.md

 (C) where at least 6 months have elapsed from the date the securities were acquired under the initial offer, in reliance on the exemption under this subsection;

-(c) none of the offers is accompanied by an advertisement making an offer or calling attention to the offer or intended offer; and
+(c) none of the offers is accompanied by an advertisement making an offer or calling attention to the offer or intended offer;

+[2/2009 wef 29/07/2009]

 (d) no selling or promotional expenses are paid or incurred in connection with each offer other than those incurred for administrative or professional services, or by way of commission or fee for services rendered by —